 Finding Broken Links

 From the project's search page, there are two canned searches, the buttons Client Errors and Server Errors located under the search form.
-These results are the easiest way to filter down to fundamental health issues with your web content.
+These results are the direct way to filter down missing and broken web content.

-Server Errors filters to server HTTP errors (500-511+).
-These include the dreaded 500 Internal Server Error, with canonical and custom error codes dealing with timeouts, SSL certificate failures, and more.
+Server Errors.
+Filters to server HTTP errors (500-511+).
+These include the dreaded 500 Internal Server Error, along with canonical and custom error codes dealing with timeouts, SSL certificate failures, and more.

 • Fix the web server/application